 The above image is of a 'Judas Goat'.
 The Goat leads the sheep to the slaughter house.

-Many online sites have a handful of Judas Goats who go from publishing site to publishing site, touting another site, and bringing in those writing sheep who will be ripped off.
+Many online sites have a handful of Judas Goats who go from site to site, touting the 'slaughter house', and bringing in writing sheep who will be ripped off.